Ndafara/pixel_art_maker/README.md

 # Pixel Art Maker Project

-Super simple project to run.
+Udacity Google Africa Front-end Web Developer final project.
+It is simple project to run.
 Download and open the index.html file and it should be working.
-This project uses fancy modern features and is only guaranteed to work if you are using the current version of Edge, Firefox, or Chrome.
+This project uses modern features and is only guaranteed to work if you are using the current version of Edge, Firefox, or Chrome.